Support Our Farms. Support Our Communities.

 - Immediate needs grants and one-on-one technical assistance to support farmers as they pivot their business models.

-- Grants to farmers market to help meet public health requirements.
+- Grants to farmers markets to help meet public health requirements.

 - Relief pricing on Appalachian Grown–branded materials to help offset the cost of increased packaging requirements.